paulevsGitch/BismuthLib/README.md

 # ColorfulFabric
-A simple client-side colored light mod/library for Fabric
+A simple client-side colored light mod/library for Fabric.
+Can load information about block light colors from resourcepacks and calculate color for blocks that don't have json-specified colors.

 <br/>

 ### How to add light to blocks:
 ColorfulFabric use resourcepacks to add color light to blocks.
-You can add custom blocks from both mod reousrces and simple resourcepack.
+You can add custom blocks from both mod resources and simple resourcepack.

 To add blocks you need to use this resource path:
 ```